 The REGUA Association

-REGUA was established as an Association under Brazilian law (number CNPJ32-532.012/0001-53) in June 2001 and the Constitution was amended in March 2013.
+REGUA was established as an Association under Brazilian law (number CNPJ32-532.012/0001-53) in June 2001 and the Constitution was amended in March 2013 and October 2018.
 The Association is governed by its members (of which there are five types) who meet at the annual General Assembly and have the responsibility to elect the Directorate and Fiscal Council, approve changes to the Association statutes, appoint Honorary and Bene meritus members, and receive and approve reports from the Directorate and Fiscal Council.
 The members also have ultimate responsibility for the winding up of the Association and distribution of its assets if necessary.
 Decisions taken at General Assemblies have to be passed by a 2/3rds majority.

 There are five types of members:

 - Founders: which comprise of Nicholas Locke, Raquel Locke and Fabine Lagoas

 - Honorary: Stuart Housden, Alan Martin, Gustavo Pedro de Paula and Mario Porto